-The Susan G. Komen Race for the Cure Series® originated 29 years ago in Dallas, Texas, USA, and is recognized as the world's largest and most successful series of 5K run/fitness walk events designed to raise public awareness of breast cancer.
-When Ambassador Nancy G. Brinker, founder and CEO of Susan G. Komen for the Cure®, organized the first Komen Race for the Cure in 1983 in Dallas, she didn't know that her revolutionary concept would be so popular.
-From the first event's 800 participants, the concept has now expanded to annual Races that attract more than 1.6 million participants in more than 150 locations globally.
+The Susan G. Komen Race for the Cure Series® originated in1983 in Dallas, Texas, USA, and is recognized as the world's largest and most successful series of 5K run/fitness walk events designed to raise public awareness of breast cancer.
+When Ambassador Nancy G. Brinker, Founder of Susan G. Komen® organized the first Komen Race for the Cure in 1983 in Dallas, she didn't know that her revolutionary concept would be so popular.
+From the first event's 800 participants, the concept has now expanded to annual Races that attract hundreds of thousands of participants in more than 120 locations globally.

 The following international races are currently scheduled.
 Click on the country name for more information.

 International Affiliates of Susan G. Komen® currently operate in Italy and Puerto Rico.
 Thanks to the millions of women and men who have joined Komen's global breast cancer movement, Komen is the world's largest source of nonprofit funds for breast cancer.

 Name/Contact: Susan G. Komen Italia onlus

 Maria Grazia, breast cancer survivor and participant in the theater therapy course lead by Komen Italia's grantee T.E.C.T.A.
 Clan H

 "Being faced with breast cancer completely stopped my ability to think and make decisions.
 I felt very insecure.
 I was reluctant during my first time at the theater-therapy course, but with each time I felt better and I couldn't wait to go back.
 The night of our final performance in front of a large audience, I was a new woman.
 I felt self-confident.
 Empowered.
 If somebody asked me what this experience has given to me, I'd answer: It gave me my life back!"

 Name/Contact: Puerto Rico Affiliate of Susan G. Komen®;